 Transcript Request Forms will be available in your LSAC.org account only after you register for the Credential Assembly Service (CAS) and enter your school information.
 Once you are logged in to your LSAC.org account, click on the Apply tab and select Credentials/Transcripts to create a form for each school listed.
 Paper Transcript Request Forms are included in the LSAC registration packet for those who register by mail and who do not have an LSAC.org account.

 Choose the Transcripts link under the My Home tab in your LSAC.org account.
 Then click on the applicable Add Institution button to add the school.
 If you receive the message, “You cannot add institutions to your file at this time,” please send your request to LSACinfo@LSAC.org.
 Include the name of the school, dates attended, level (graduate/undergraduate), degree expected or awarded, if applicable, and your name and LSAC account number.

-You can make a change only if the letter or evaluation has not been sent.
-You cannot remove a letter or evaluation once a law school report has been printed or after the school's term has ended.
-If the school will accept more letters and evaluations than initially directed, you may direct additional letters and evaluations to this school.
-The additional letters and evaluations will be sent to the school when the school receives the next law school report.
+You can make a change only if the letter has not been sent.
+You cannot remove a letter once a law school report has been printed or after the school’s term has ended.
+If the school will accept more letters than initially directed, you may direct additional letters to this school.
+The additional letters will be sent to the school when the school receives the next law school report.

 Your account expiration date and the service(s) for which you registered are listed on the left side of your My Home page in your LSAC.org account.

 LSAT and Credential Assembly Service (CAS) fees are only partially refundable, due to the fact that processing costs are incurred in the registration process, regardless of whether you actually take the test or use the service.